 The apology has been made by HRW’s Executive Director, Kenneth Roth, in New York.

 It says sorry for a series of untrue, vicious and sectarian personal attacks on Mr Tatchell, made by Scott Long, the head of HRW’s lesbian, gay, bisexual and transgender (LGBT) programme.

-The full text of the apology follows below, including statements by Kenneth Roth, Scott Long and Peter Tatchell.
+A copy of the apology letter follows below, including statements by Kenneth Roth, Scott Long and Peter Tatchell.